andenbat/install-scripts/README.md

 -> note to future self: rn my process is to ssh or open jupyter notebook in/on the pod/contanier and run these commands, i SHOULD REALLY use runpod CLI and change this repo to include the setup, start and stop, so i can create the network volume and document the process in cooodeeee....
+ALso maybe just build the actual template file properly XD